Appropriate Christmas Celebration Ideas

 - Learn the significance of Hanukkah.
 Look for that information in a future post.

-- Tell your family members and friends the story of Hanukkah and why it is significant for Messianic Christians/Gentiles.
+- Tell your family members and friends the story of Hanukkah and why it is significant for Messianic believers, both Jew and Gentile.

 - Explain to your family members and friends that no one knows the date of Yeshua’s birth.
 But there are clues!
 (Get familiar with those clues.)
 I have posted some wonderfully helpful resources in my Torah!
 Torah!
 Torah!
 Group on Facebook.